lambdahands/opticlj/README.md

 ```

 Let's say we wanted to change the rules of our universe and make the addition
-of one and one equal four.
+of one and one equal to four.
 We can `adjust!` our optic to accept these new rules:

 ```clj
 (optic/adjust! `one-plus-one)